El Centro De La Raza programs.

 Programs for education, financial support and skill building

-The non-profit agency, El Centro de la Raza, seeks to promote continued self-sufficiency and empowerment through bilingual education and various skill building initiatives.
+The non-profit community action agency agency, El Centro de la Raza, seeks to promote continued self-sufficiency and empowerment through bilingual education and various skill building initiatives.

 The Employment Assistance Programs help the unemployed, working poor, low-income and Latino people in securing a full time, decent paying job.
 The goal is to put them into position to earn a livable wage by enhancing their work skills through teaching employment skills.
 This will include conduct, language/vocabulary, general employability and ideally put an end to the cycle of homelessness in Seattle.